<Note: This page includes Horror, Thriller, and Psychodrama>

 dirs.
 Wrye Martin, Barry Poltermann

 w/ Norman Moses, Tina Ona Paukstelis, Flora Coker, Mildred Nierras, Jamie Jacobs Anderson, Victor Delorenzo, John Kishline, Daniel Demarco

 A pregnant young woman named Katrina (Paukstelis) signs her unborn baby over to wealthy white adoptive parents from the Philippines (Moses, Anderson).
 Near her due date, she goes to stay at their sick mother’s (Coker) remote mansion in the southern U.S. She doesn’t know they’re all aswangs.
 With a l-o-n-g tongue instead of fangs, an aswang is a vampire who sucks blood from the fetus in a pregnant woman.
 They can also heave up sticky white goo to immobilize victims.
 So Aswang mingles southern gothic and Filipino vampire Catholicism, its plot pivoting on a fascinating housekeeper named Cupid (Nierras).
 Creature effects, by Clark and Kevin Reter, are original and disturbing.
 The first horror movie ever screened at Sundance, Aswang reportedly incited unrest in the audience.
 After that, according to the DVD cover, “nervous video chains refused to carry the film and the shocker all but disappeared.”
-Even many of the DVD copies are censored.
+Many of the DVD copies are censored.
 Make sure you get the copy marked Widescreen Director’s Cut.
-Not related to the 1992 film of the same name and loosely adapted for a 2010 remake, both from the Philippines.
+Not related to the 1992 film of the same name; loosely adapted for a 2010 remake.
 82 minutes.

 Baba Yaga a/k/a Baba Yaga, Devil Witch

 dir.
 Corrado Farina